natemac/Anticipation-Daily/readme.md

 │   ├── common.js
 │   ├── game-data.js
 │   ├── game.js
+│   ├── builder.js
+│   ├── touch-interface.js
-│   └── builder.js
+│   └── mouse-interface.js
 ├── items/
-│   └── item1.json
+│   └── *.json
 └── README.md
 ```

-You can later update your game by pushing new versions to the same repository.
+You can update your game by pushing new versions to the same repository.